 Subscribe

-Get the Savant Shortlist straight to your inbox.
+Get The Shortlist straight to your inbox.

 San Miguel de Allende’s Best Rooftop Spots: Where to Sip, Savor, and Soak in the Views

-San Miguel de Allende isn’t just charming from street level — it’s absolutely breathtaking from above.
+San Miguel de Allende isn’t just charming from street level, it’s absolutely breathtaking from above.
 Cobblestone alleyways, colonial facades, and the golden hour hitting the Parroquia’s pink spires… all best admired with a cocktail in hand and some guacamole nearby.

 Whether you’re chasing epic sunsets, live music, or a tranquil corner with panoramic views, SMA’s rooftops deliver the vibe.
 This guide takes you to the most memorable sky-high spots, where sipping and savoring meet skyline magic.

-Let’s be honest — the rooftops here are more than just dining spots.
+Let’s be honest, the rooftops here are more than just dining spots.
 They’re microcosms of SMA’s energy: creative, romantic, vibrant, and a little indulgent.
 With weather this perfect and views this photogenic, it’s no wonder rooftops have become the go-to for locals and travelers alike.
 There’s something special about sunsets in the desert, so if there’s one thing to say about San Miguel de Allende, the sunsets are NOT to be missed.

 Atrio Restaurant & Lounge